National Institute of Water and Atmospheric Research: Environmental data

-Competition with MetService
+Weather forecasting competition with MetService

 NIWA and MetService are both government organizations that produce weather forecasts.
+NIWA was previously part of the MetService until 1992.
 In 2009, they signed a memorandum of understanding to work more closely together.
 In 2020, NIWA chief executive John Morgan told Parliament the two organizations are like "a car and a truck; both being vehicles but each serving different purposes".
 Private weather forecaster WeatherWatch commented that it is "bizarre" the government is funding two weather forecasters and compared it to "Fire Service getting into Police Speeding Infringements".

+On 20 September 2024, the Minister for Science and Innovation, Judith Collins, announced that NIWA would be acquiring the Met Service.
+NIWA welcomed the merger announcement, stating that "it will be critical to ensure adequate capability is in place to maintain continuity of weather forecasting services, particularly during this transition..."
+It also said that it looked forward to legislation facilitating the takeover of MetService.